robusta-dev/robusta/docs/playbook-reference/defining-playbooks/external-playbook-repositories.rst

 Loading External Actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Robusta can load playbook actions from external git repositories.
+Robusta can load playbook actions from external git repositories and externally hosted Python packages provided as .tar/.tar.gz files.
 This extends Robusta with additional actions for use in :ref:`customPlaybooks<customPlaybooks>`.

 .. warning::

-    Robusta does not watch for changes in git repositories.
+    Robusta does not watch for changes in git repositories/externally hosted Python packages.
     Playbooks are reloaded when:

     * Robusta starts
     * Robusta's configuration changes
     * ``robusta playbooks reload`` is run

-External actions are loaded using the ``playbookRepos`` Helm value, with either HTTPs or SSH.
+External actions are loaded using the ``playbookRepos`` Helm value, with either HTTPs or SSH in the case of git repositories, and appropriate URLs in the case of externally hosted Python packages.
+The way Robusta distinguishes between the case of git repository and an external package is to check if the URL ends with `.tar`, `.tar.gz`, or `.tar.gz` - if that is the case, the source is an external package; otherwise the URL is treated as a git address.

-If you are going to be using an external repository via HTTPS, you just need to configure correct read access credentials (see below).
+If you are going to be using an external git repository via HTTPS, you just need to configure correct read access credentials (see below).
 When connecting via SSH, however, there is an additional requirement to verify the remote host's identity on the client side, as SSH generally does not provide any method of doing that automatically (in contrast with HTTPS,